amarahmedd2255-gif/BIO410-Final-Project/README.md

 After the assembly, the final.contigs.fa files of each of the six were uploaded/read into R Studio through using the Biostrings package and the DECIPHER pacakge: allcontigs <- c() for(i in 1:6){contigs <- readDNAStringSet(paste0('~/[/c/Downloadsd/t', i, '_out/final.contigs.fa'))  allcontigs <- c(allcontigs, contigs) }.
 The required libraries were loaded into R using the code library(DECIPHER) and library (BioStrings).
 The contigs were then assembled from each output folder and further aligned with the AlignSeqs function.
 Only the contigs that were larger than 5,000 bp were selected for the alignment.
 ## Phylogenetic Tree Using ML Method in DECIPHER
 After the alignment, a phylogenetic tree was generated in R using the code DECIPHER's Treeline() function.
 We set the maximumum likelihood using "ML" and we also set the showPlot to True.
 The tree was then created using the aligned contig sequences using the toalign object and viewed using the BrowseSeqs function.
 The data corresponds to each of the final.contigs.fa files for the six files.
+# Results
+Here is the phylogenetic tree for the following organism.
+The samples that are closley related to each other are...